Investidor B3

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the date/time of the last B3 data load (D-1) and its purpose: to check data freshness.
-It effectively distinguishes itself from sibling tools that provide actual position or transaction data.
+Description clearly states the tool returns the date/time of the last B3 data load and implies its use to check data freshness.
+It is distinct from sibling tools like b3_get_carteira, but does not explicitly differentiate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.